ameya98/GeneticAlgorithmsRepo/README.md

 # GeneticAlgorithmsRepo
 An assortment of genetic algorithms - all written from scratch, for Python 3.5.
 ### Objective Function Maximization
-**fmga** takes an objective function of two variables and samples an evolving population of points converging to the function maxima.
+**fmga** takes an objective function of multiple variables and samples an evolving population of points converging to the function maxima.

 fmga is now available on PyPI!
-(Latest version: 0.2.1) Install with
+(Latest version: 1.0.0) Install with
 ```bash
 pip install fmga